-Designer Marc Newson's 1986 gift to the privileged few, ten to be exact, gives truth to the mass production theory and it’s affect on an items price.
+Designer Marc Newson's 1986 gift to the privileged few, ten to be exact, gives truth to the mass production theory and its effect on an item's price.
 This beautiful yet firm chaise lounge sold at Christies famed auction house for an astonishing $1.5 million to a well-funded admirer.

-Designer Marc Newson gives new life to a straight line by playing with the possibilities to create a functional chair from a single, uninterrupted line molded into an innovative shape.
+Designer Marc Newson gives new life to a straight line by playing with the possibilities of creating a functional chair from a single, uninterrupted line molded into an innovative shape.

-The Micarta Chair from Marc Newson’seponymous label is a unique, visually arresting accent piece for your home or office.
-The simple design is captivating because of its unusual inspiration, paying tribute to Newson’s creativity and design prowess.
+The Micarta Chair from Marc Newson’s eponymous label is a unique, visually arresting accent piece for your home or office.
+The simple design is captivating because of its unusual inspiration, paying tribute to Newson’s creativity and prowess.

 His ability to transform a single line into beautiful and functional furniture in such an unexpected way is sophisticated and whimsical at the same time.

-The Micarta chair by Marc Newson is a conversation starter from the moment your guests see it.
-The angles and shapes are carefully designed to be ergonomic and comfortable, with a sloped seat and flared backrest for support.
+The Micarta chair by Marc Newson is a conversation starter when your guests see it.
+The angles and shapes are designed to be ergonomic and comfortable, with a sloped seat and flared backrest for support.
 The rich, bold red color is striated in different shades along the same direction as the folded line to add depth and highlight the geometric nature of the design.

-Its open concept looks lightweight and defies gravity, making it all the more entertaining to sit down on the floating seat and enjoy.
-Experience the creative possibilities of a single line with Marc Newson’s Micarta chair and your definition of furniture design will be challenged like never before.
+Its open concept looks lightweight and defies gravity, making it entertaining to sit on the floating seat and enjoy.
+Experience the creative possibilities of a single line with Marc Newson’s Micarta chair, and your furniture design definition will be challenged like never before.
 Does the exciting shape of the Micarta Chair capture your imagination and inspire you to rethink the possibilities within a straight line?

 Classic Felt Chair

-You may have seen my article on the Lockheed Lounge by designer Marc Newson and the astronomical price it fetched in an auction at Christies, $1.5 million to be exact.
-Well Marc’s other well know creation, the Felt Chair from Cappellini (1989) has been cemented as a modern day classic produced in a variety of materials for a most versatile seat.
+Marc's other well-known creation, the Felt Chair from Cappellini (1989), has been cemented as a modern-day classic produced in various materials for a most versatile seat.

-The production covers chairs made in leather, felt, and fiberglass in various colors with a single leg in polished aluminum.
+The production covers leather, felt, and fiberglass chairs in various colors with a single leg in polished aluminum.
 This modern chair can be used indoors or outdoors for the most stylish patio furniture on the block.

-Recently a leather prototype popped up for sale in Paris at a price of $870K infuriating Newson who explained “the Felt Chair is still in production at a modest $3684 from UnicaHome”.
+Recently, a leather prototype popped up for sale in Paris for $870K, infuriating Newson, who explained, “The Felt Chair is still in production at a modest $3684 from UnicaHome”.

-He further added ” I feel sorry for anyone who would pay that much for a prototype especially one that I never authorized.”
+He added, ” I feel sorry for anyone who would pay that much for a prototype, especially one I never authorized.”

 Make a surprising statement by selecting a contrasting color for the base of the Nimrod Chair, or a soothing monochromatic color scheme.
-This piece of furniture may be simple in form, but the possibilities for the color palette provide endless ways for you to put your own custom twist on this contemporary, minimalist, piece.
+This piece of furniture may be simple in form.
+Still, the possibilities for the color palette provide endless ways for you to put your own custom twist on this contemporary, minimalist, piece.